omegasemantic/omegasemantic.github.io/_pages/styleguide.md

 nav: true
 ---

-# Style Guide
+# Welcome.
+Let's PIP!

+\:  what is pip and other faq

-Avoid: [editor] "Recast!
-Its just COS."
+\: avoid: [EDITOR] "Recast!
+It's just COS."

+\: further reading